 A urinary tract infection (UTI) is a bacterial infection in the urinary system.
 Most UTIs affect the bladder and the urethra, which is the tube that drains urine from the bladder to outside the body.
 However, it can affect any part of the urinary system, including the kidneys and ureters.

 Although a UTI is one of the most common infections in women, it is rare in men.
 When a UTI develops in men, it is usually considered complicated and more likely to spread to the kidneys and upper urinary tract.
 Some cases may even require surgery.
 The most common UTI in males is prostatitis, an inflammation of the prostate gland.

 Men can get UTIs, though they are much more common in women.
 Men with UTIs may have no signs or symptoms of the infection.
-However, when symptoms do occur, they can include:
+However, when symptoms do occur, they

 - pain during urination